TriValleyCoderDojo/TVCDTutorials/Python/01-Beginner/README.md

 1. Install Python
 2. Run some simple commands in the command line interpreter
-3. Create a variable and assing it a value
+3. Create a variable and assign it a value
 4. Create a list of variables
 4. Use an if-then-else to test your variable
 5. Create a loop to repeat some set of commands